 Rocamadour is a delightful village perched precariously on a limestone cliff.
 It is a shrine that tells a story of religious belief and human endeavour.
 Looking out over the gorge of the River Alzou, this city devoted to the Virgin Mary has remained for over nine hundred years a symbol of faith and hope.

 There are numerous fascinating caves in the area:-

 La Grotte de Font-de-Gaume is famous for its many multi-coloured paintings often superimposed on one another: all the drawings of horses, bison, mammoths, reindeer etc are of great artistic skill.

 La Grotte de Lascaux II is a technological masterpiece: the wall relief of the original cave closed to the public due to disease caused by humidity has been reproduced in great detail and the paint colours have the same natural colourings as 17,000 years ago.

-Les Grottes du Roc de Cazelle a cliff cave city is particularly good for younger children as it shows reconstructions of the life of prehistoric man in the actual places where
+Les Grottes du Roc de Cazelle a cliff cave city is particularly good for younger children as it shows reconstructions of the life of prehistoric man in the actual places where they lived.

 La Gouffre de Proumeyssac has been christened the “crystal cathedral” and is the largest cave area in Périgord.

 La Gouffre de Padirac is a great chasm said to have been created by the Devil as he returned to Hell looking for souls on earth.
 A visit of the huge caves of stalagmites and stalactites is by boat and on foot.